-5 things to know before the stock market opens Friday - NewsBreak
+5 Things to Know Before the Stock Market Opens Friday - NewsBreak

 Here are the most important news, trends and analysis that investors need to start their trading day:.
-1. Dow futures, bond yields rise after strong jobs data.
-Dow futures rose Friday after the government reported strong-than-expected job growth in July.
-The 10-year Treasury yield topped 1.29% as the unemployment rate really dropped.
-The S&P 500 and Nasdaq closed at record highs Thursday.
+1. Stocks look steady, but bond yields rise ahead of jobs data.
+U.S. stock futures were steady ahead of Friday's release of the government's July employment report.
+The 10-year Treasury yield topped 1.25% in early trading.
+The S&P 500 and Nasdaq on Thursday closed at record highs.
 The Dow Jones Industrial Average rose 271 points, or 0.8%, to about 80 points away from last month's record close.
-The three stock benchmarks were all tracking for their second positive week in the past three.www.cnbc.com
+The three stock benchmarks were all tracking for their second positive week in the past three.www.nbcnewyork.com

 Comments / 0